tyler-marr/ipmininet/docs/getting_started.rst

             super(MyTopology, self).build(*args, **kwargs)

 By default, OSPF and OSPF6 are launched on each router.
+This means that your network has basic routing working by default.
 To change that, we have to modify the router configuration class.

 .. testcode:: topo creation config param